 Objective 1: Determine effectiveness of selected biopesticides (organic oils) to manage whiteflies and viral diseases in tomatoes.

-The extension and outreach objectives is to provide sustainable solutions to tomato growers and increase their crop productivity and profitability.
+Objective 2: Provide sustainable solutions to tomato growers and increase their crop productivity and profitability.